 Practical wisdom is necessary for any individual or professional to become the best that he/she can be and to truly flourish. - Daniel Torrance

 By adopting practical wisdom, . . . positive psychology can fulfill its original aims of making the lives of people better and of building flourishing communities. - Daniel Torrance

 Good second chances may work better if outcomes derive from expert skills and mature work levels attained to first yield a platform somehow.

-One should be careful to guard against disruptive influences; against taming of the crew; and folly that is good for nothing.
+One had better be careful to guard against what is good for nothing.

-There is a difference between gross insecurity and uncertainty on the one hand, and skilled, carefully geared up uncertainty on the other.
+It is quite important to maintain the strength to be uncertain and live with uncertainty.
+There is a difference between gross insecurity and uncertainty on the one hand, and skilled, carefully geared up uncertainty on the other, as in quantum physics.

 To be counted as a clever expert where uncertainties abound, it pays to mingle well, but it depends.

 Love is a recurrent theme in so many tales people tell.